-Why We Still Obsess Over JonBenét Ramsey's Murder
+Why the Murder of JonBenét Ramsey Became a National Obsession: Anatomy of a Shocking Crime - E!
+Online

 There is no danger of that happening.

-Ironically, no matter what happened, and no matter how much time John and Patsy spent trying publicly to get the case solved, hiring their own investigators and offering reward money—and no matter how many teams of experts probe the details after the fact—the absolute truth remains covered up.
-And it just might always stay that way.
+Ironically, no matter how much time John and Patsy spent trying publicly to get the case solved, hiring their own investigators and offering reward money—and no matter how many teams of experts probe the details after the fact—the absolute truth remains covered up.
+And it might always stay that way.

 "I am convinced that people still care about JonBenét Ramsey case because, A, a child was brutally murdered.
 The scene was staged.
 And it's never been solved," Nancy Grace, whose eponymous show on HLN, which ended in October after 12 years, was usually devoted to the most shocking crime headlines of the day, told E!
-News last fall.
+News in 2016.
 "Justice has never been obtained."

 When you think about how easy it was to get all wrapped up—either again or for the first time—in the particulars of the O.J.
-Simpson trial last year, more than 20 years after he was acquitted of the murders of Nicole Brown Simpson and Ron Goldman, then it's no surprise just how many people are still hungry for more details about the Ramsey case.
+Simpson trial more than 20 years after he was acquitted of the murders of Nicole Brown Simpson and Ron Goldman, then it came as no surprise just how many people were still hungry for more details about the Ramsey case.

 It isn't only that JonBenét's murder remains unsolved, though conceivably that alone could be enough to prompt the usual group of die-hard armchair investigators and continued interest from true crime fanatics—which, thanks to podcasts like Serial and the increasingly highbrow nature of true-crime-inspired programming, is all of us.